Waste management and diversion funding

 - recycling programs or centres

-- composting and other biological programs or centres
+- composting and other biological programs, excluding anaerobic treatment

 - thermal treatment processes (your municipality must first have achieved a waste diversion rate of at least 60 per cent)